Honeynut squash

-Honeynut squash is an interspecific hybrid winter squash cultivar bred from butternut and buttercup squash.
+Honeynut squash is a butternut winter squash cultivar.
 It has dark tan to orange skin with orange fleshy pulp.
 When ripe, it turns from green to a deep orange and becomes sweeter and richer.
-Honeynut squash has a similar shape and flavor to butternut squash but averages about half the size and is sweeter.
-It has two to three times more beta-carotene than butternut squash.
-Honeynut squash can be roasted, sautéed, puréed, added to soups, stews, and braises, and has enough sugar content for desserts.
+Honeynut squash has a similar shape and flavor to standard butternut squash but averages about half the size and is sweeter.
+It has two to three times more beta-carotene than standard butternut squash.
+Honeynut squash can be roasted, sautéed, puréed, added to soups, stews, and braises, and used in desserts.

-The squash was developed in the 1980s by Richard W. Robinson, a professor emeritus at Cornell University, though it was not made available to the public.
-Around 2006, Cornell professor and plant breeder Michael Mazourek began developing a cultivar that eventually entered USA national markets in 2015 through Row 7 Seed Company.
-Mazourek received assistance from Dan Barber, chef and owner of Blue Hill and Blue Hill at Stone Barns in New York.
+The squash was developed by Michael Mazourek, a plant breeder and associate professor who joined Cornell University in 2008.
+In 2016 the variety entered USA national markets through Row 7 Seed Company.
+Mazourek received assistance from Dan Barber, chef and owner of Blue Hill and Blue Hill at Stone Barns in New York with whom he founded Row 7 Seed Company.